Healthy Homes Assessment Kingsley-Chatham

 What We Do

-As building inspectors we deal with all the aspects that come with professional house inspections.
-We are here to ensure that you make the best choice when it comes to purchasing your next property.
+As building inspectors we are experts in all elements associated with professional home Inspections.
+We are here to make sure that you make the correct choice when it comes to purchasing your next property.

-We specialise in a range of services to make sure you are fully aware of the state of any property you could be considering buying or selling as well as additional services.
+We offer a wide range of services to ensure you are fully informed about the condition of any property you may be contemplating buying or selling and also other solutions.

-With our systematic method of conducting your home inspection and the most up-to-date software technology that incorporates digital images into your document, you are able to actually see any issues that may be discovered.
-Through our detailed report, it’s no wonder we receive so many clients who recommend our service to family and friends.
+We have a systematic approach to your inspection of your home and the latest software technology that incorporates digital images into your report, you can actually see any issues identified.
+With our detailed reporting it’s no wonder that we get so many clients recommending our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports